Recommended by:

 • Session information.

 A VPN browser has a built-in VPN protocol that protects the user’s browser resources.
-Not everything that is advertised as a VPN browser is one.
-Some are just privacy browsers.
+Not everything that is advertised as a VPN browser is one; some are just privacy browsers.

 The price of a VPN depends on the provider and the subscription period.
 Shorter subscriptions tend to be more expensive and are usually in the $12-15/month range.
-Longer subscriptions are much cheaper, so if you decide to go for a 2-year plan, you can get a premium VPN for as little as $2-4/month.
+Longer subscriptions are much cheaper, so if you decide to go for a 2-year plan, you can get a top-tier VPN for as little as $2-4/month.

-1. Setting up a subscription;
+1. Setting up a subscription.

-2. Bombarding the user with ads;
+2. Bombarding the user with ads.

 3. Collecting and selling the user’s information.